Management Response

 Responsible Deadline Status Comments

 3. Continue conducting workshop series to help define social norms that the NCO seeks to influence both internally and externally and engage partners in this process at key points to ensure relevance, ownership and commitment.
 Ensure this input feeds into a coherent approach for measuring social norms change in line with the Strategic Note.
 UN Women NCO 2027/12 Initiated NCO’s SN 2023 – 2027 has been informed by the key findings and lessons learned from both Country Portfolio Evaluation and Developmental Evaluation (DE) – phase II.
 Key findings from two social norms workshops conducted as part of DE, have been taken into consideration into the SN 2023 – 2027 which includes a dedicate output area on social norms change aligned with UNSDCF’s outcome area on human development.
-Additionally, NCO has been selected as case study country for the global feminist collaborative evaluation which aims to support UN Women’s work on social norms change.
+Additionally, NCO has participated, as case study country in the global feminist collaborative evaluation (FCE) aimed to support UN Women’s work on social norms change.
 To this end, NCO decided to merge its third phase of DE with this global evaluation.
+Key findings and learnings from this evaluation have been integrated in design of the new projects/programmes.

 Recommendation: Share the internal capacity-building approach internally and continue investing in capacities of personnel and explore pathways for retention and career development within UN Women.